 GASB Statement No. 62, Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 Financial Accounting Standards Board (FASB) and American Institute of Certified Public Accountants (AICPA) Pronouncements, requires that interest expense incurred during construction of assets be capitalized.
 Per the implementation of GASB Statement No. 89, Accounting for Interest Cost Incurred Before the End of a Construction Period, no interest was capitalized to construction in progress beginning in fiscal year 2022.

-Notes to Financial Statements

-June 30, 2022 and 2021
+Notes to Financial Statements June 30, 2022 and 2021

-(Dollars in thousands, unless otherwise stated)

 Interest included in the construction work in progress and total interest expense incurred during the years ended June 30, 2022 and 2021 are as follows: